-The Level 3 Extended Certificate is equivalent to one A Level.
-It involves studying six units over two years - three of which are internally assessed (assignment-based) and three of which are externally assessed (examinations).
-One of the exams is worth 1.5 units and one of the assignment units is only worth 0.5 units, which means:
+The Level 3 AAQ Extended Certificate is equivalent to one A Level.
+It involves studying six units over two years - Four of which are internally assessed NEA's (assignments) and two of which are externally assessed (examinations).

-58% exam + 42% assignment
+44% exam + 56% NEA (assignment)

-There are four compulsory units:
+There are two compulsory exam units: